MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 ## Managing embed codes

-Once you create a **Publish to web** embed code, you can manage the codes you create from the **Settings** menu of the Power BI service.
+Once you create a **Publish to web** embed code, you can manage your codes from the **Settings** menu in Power BI.
 Managing embed codes includes the ability to remove the destination visual or report for a code (rendering the embed code unusable), or getting the embed code again.

 1. To manage your **Publish to web** embed codes, open the **Settings** gear and select **Manage embed codes**.